Hanafi school: Formative period

 Ra'y dialectics involved the interlocutors exploring a series of hypothetical legal cases to delineate the limits of legal assumptions.
 In practice, it led Hanafis to favour widely accepted hadith, particularly those which enshrined general principles that were applicable to other cases.
 When the widespread collection of hadith led to the circulation of reports that contradicted Hanafi positions, the Hanafis prioritised those that were acted upon by the Iraqi legal tradition.
 Reports supported by Iraqi juristic practice were deemed more authoritative than those which were not.
 Abu Yusuf and al-Shaybani separately authored works named Kitab al-Athar (lit.
 'Book of Traditions'), which sought to ground Hanafi teachings in the precedent of the early Kufan jurists and the Kufan companions of Muhammad, notably Abd Allah ibn Mas'ud and Ali.
 Abu Hanifa himself is known to have used hadith; in Abu Yusuf's Ikhtilaf Abi Ḥanifa wa-Ibn Abi Layla, which lists cases where Abu Hanifa differed with his contemporary Ibn Abi Layla, Abu Hanifa is quoted as citing a hadith in around 10% of the cases presented, but cites narrations attributed to Muhammad's companions more often.

-In contemporary external sources, members of the nascent school were described as the ashab abi ḥanifa ("companions of Abu Hanifa") and the ashab al-ra'y ("companions of ra'y").
-Early Hanafi doctrine was attacked by the traditionists (Note: Also referred to as the aṣḥāb al-ḥadīth or ahl al-hadith.), who accused Hanafis of preferring their ra'y to hadith.
+In contemporary external sources, members of the nascent school were described as the ashab Abi Hanifa ("companions of Abu Hanifa") and the ashab al-ra'y ("companions of ra'y").
+Early Hanafi doctrine was attacked by the traditionists, (Note: Also referred to as the aṣḥāb al-ḥadīth or ahl al-hadith.) who accused Hanafis of preferring their ra'y to hadith.
 The traditionists primarily found objectionable the Hanafi practice of sometimes favouring qiyas over hadith that were not widely transmitted (ahad).
-The identification of Hanafis with the ashab al-ra'y in contradistinction to the traditionist ashab al-hadīth strengthened during the resurgence of the latter following the Mihna.
+The identification of Hanafis with the ashab al-ra'y in contradistinction to the traditionist ashab al-hadith strengthened during the resurgence of the latter following the Mihna.
 Al-Shafi'i, too, critiqued the Hanafis' treatment of hadith and their claim that their positions reflected those of the Kufan companions of Muhammad.
 He further argued that istihsan was subjective, which later led to classical Hanafi legal theorists articulating it as being completely dependent on the primary sources of law.